First-Year International Student Admissions

 Official Transcripts

-A transcript is a record of a student’s history and performance at a particular academic institution.
-First-year applicants must have their official high school/secondary school transcripts submitted to UM-Flint.
-If the transcript is not already in English, it must be accompanied by an official translation (students cannot do their own translations).
+A transcript is a record of your history and performance at a particular academic institution.
+As a first-year applicant, you must submit your official high school/secondary school transcripts to UM-Flint.
+If the transcript is not in English, it must be accompanied by an attested translation (you cannot translate your own transcript).

 Some countries issue only one original transcript, exam result, or degree certificate.
 If this applies to you, request an attested document from the institution.
-Then, send a photocopy of the document (never the original) to the institution that originally issued it.
+Then, send a photocopy of the document (never the original) to the institution that initially issued it.
 They will verify the photocopy against their records, place the institutional stamp or seal on the photocopy (thereby attesting to its accuracy), put the attested copy into an institutional envelope, and affix their stamp or seal over the envelope closure.
-The issuing institution can mail the attested copy directly to the International Admissions or you may deliver the unopened envelope to the office in person.
+The issuing institution can mail the attested copy directly to the Office of Undergraduate Admissions, or you may deliver the unopened envelope to the office in person.

-Please note that all documents submitted to UM-Flint become the property of UM-Flint and cannot be photocopied or returned.
+Please Note: All documents submitted become the property of UM-Flint and cannot be photocopied or returned.

 Proof of English Proficiency